VladWithCookies/fp-abstract/README.md

 A closure is a scope which captures local variables of a function for access even after the execution has moved out of the block in which it is defined. ie. they allow referencing a scope after the block in which the variables were declared has finished executing.

 ## Functor
-Functor is a class which can store value of any type and implements `map` method.
+Functor is a class which can store value of any type and implements `map` method which applies on stored value.
 In this way we can use it in function composition.

 ```js
 class Maybe {